 Along with traps scattered around the levels, players must fight or escape from various types of enemies.
 Killing enemies also add to the overall score.

 - Low Guard - Basic pistol-equipped grunt.
 Some Low Guards start off feigning death before rising against the player in an attempt to surprise them.
 As the map is generated, Low Guards can be randomly replaced by superior Lightning Guards.

-- Over Patrol - Officers that attacks with a pistol and a net gun (firing a net that entangles the player, forcing him/her to either struggle out of it or use a knife if found).
+- Over Patrol - Officers that attacks with a pistol and a net gun (firing a net that entangles the player, forcing them to either struggle out of it or use a knife if found).
 Does not appear in the Shareware version.

 - Strike Team - Pistol-wielding guard that tumbles sideways when fired upon, attempting to dodge the player's attacks.
 On harder difficulties, they will even try to dodge player missiles.
 They do not appear in Episode 1.

 Found in Episode 3 of the main campaign, two types of robots patrol the floors (each with their own resistance to weapons).

 - Ballistikraft - Slow cylindrical robots that patrol (and never pursue).
 Will stop and attack players with a barrage of missiles.
 Invulnerable to ALL weapons, including God Mode and Dog Mode.
 Does not appear in the Shareware version.

 Found in Episode 4 of the main campaigns, the monk followers of El Oscuro are powerful foes that can attack in numbers, requiring the use of missile and magic weapons to survive each encounter.
 They do not appear in the Shareware version at all.

 - Death Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Death Monk creeps towards the player and, when close enough, drains health from the player (replenishing his own health).

 - Deathfire Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Deathfire Monk shoots powerful balls of energy (exploding like a missile when they reach a wall or object) at the player.

 At the final level of each episode (with the exception of the Shareware episode), the player fights one of the four bosses in the game.
 The level is only cleared when the boss is destroyed.